 Effective September 18, 2003, we entered into interest rate swap agreements in the aggregate notional amount of \$50.0 million.
 We have designated the swaps as hedges against changes in the fair value of a designated portion of the Notes due to changes in underlying interest rates.
 Changes in the fair value of the interest rate swaps are recorded in earnings along with related designated changes in the value of the Notes.
 The agreements, which have payment and expiration dates and call provisions that coincide with the terms of the Notes, effectively convert \$50.0 million of the Notes into variable rate obligations.
 Under the agreements, we receive a fixed interest rate payment from the financial counterparties to the agreements equal to 8.25% per year calculated on the notional \$50.0 million amount, while we make a variable interest rate payment to the same counterparties equal to the six-month London Interbank Offered Rate, ("LIBOR") plus a fixed margin of 3.45%, also calculated on the notional \$50.0 million amount.
-As of April 1, 2007 and December 31, 2006 the fair value of the swaps totaled approximately \$(1.3) million and \$(1.7) million, respectively, and are included in other non-current liabilities and as an adjustment to the carrying value of the Notes in the accompanying balance sheets.
-There was no material ineffectiveness of our interest rate swaps for the period ended April 1, 2007.
+As of September 30, 2007 and December 31, 2006 the fair value of liabilities associated with the swaps totaled approximately \$1.1 million and \$1.7 million, respectively, and are included in other non-current liabilities and as an adjustment to the carrying value of the Notes in the accompanying consolidated balance sheets.
+There was no material ineffectiveness of our interest rate swaps for the period ended September 30, 2007.

 Our Australian subsidiary is a party to an interest rate swap agreement to fix the interest rate on the variable rate non-recourse debt to 9.7%.
-The Company has determined the swap to be an effective cash flow hedge.
+We have determined the swap to be an effective cash flow hedge.
 Accordingly, we record the value of the interest rate swap in accumulated other comprehensive income, net of applicable income taxes.
-The total value of the swap asset as of April 1, 2007 and as of December 31, 2006 was approximately \$3.9 million and \$3.2 million, respectively, and was recorded as a component of other assets within the consolidated financial statements.
+The total value of the swap asset as of September 30, 2007 and as of December 31, 2006 was approximately \$5.2 million and \$3.2 million, respectively, and was recorded as a component of other assets within the consolidated financial statements.
 There was no material ineffectiveness of our interest rate swaps for the fiscal years presented.
-We do not expect to enter into any transactions during the next twelve months which would result in the reclassification into earnings of losses associated with this swap currently reported in accumulated other comprehensive loss.
+We do not expect to enter into any transactions during the next twelve months which would result in the reclassification into earnings or losses of amounts associated with this swap which are currently reported in accumulated other comprehensive income.